Medically reviewed by Drugs.com. Last updated on May 20, 2021.

 Once your cancer has been diagnosed, your doctor works to determine the extent (stage) of your cancer.
 Tests used to determine your cancer's stage may include a chest X-ray, a computerized tomography (CT) scan, positron emission tomography (PET) scan and blood tests.
 The final determination of your cancer's stage may not be made until after you undergo surgery to treat your cancer.

-Surgery to remove the uterus is recommended for most women with endometrial cancer.
-Most women with endometrial cancer undergo a procedure to remove the uterus (hysterectomy), as well as to remove the fallopian tubes and ovaries (salpingo-oophorectomy).
-A hysterectomy makes it impossible for you to have children in the future.
+Treatment for endometrial cancer usually involves an operation to remove the uterus (hysterectomy), as well as to remove the fallopian tubes and ovaries (salpingo-oophorectomy).
+A hysterectomy makes it impossible for you to become pregnant in the future.
 Also, once your ovaries are removed, you'll experience menopause, if you haven't already.

 During surgery, your surgeon will also inspect the areas around your uterus to look for signs that cancer has spread.
 Your surgeon may also remove lymph nodes for testing.
 This helps determine your cancer's stage.